 Each month, the society has a guest speaker, who will talk about their specialised subject, followed by a "what's up" describing the sky that month and sometimes an additional 5-minute talk from a society member on something they have been doing recently.
 Free refreshments are available during the interval.
 During the year we will also be arranging observing evenings at appropriate times and places.

 Note: if you have something that you would like to talk about in the 5-minute slot, please contact a committee member.

 The meetings are held on the first Friday of each month from September to June and start at 7.30pm.
-Our 2016/2017 program is as follows:
+Our 2021/2022 program is as follows (2022 to come later):

-We also offer an ICS Calendar file of all the meetings (main & beginners) of the session to add to your phone or email client — click here to download (if you're using Outlook 2003, you may have better luck with this version).
+We also offer an ICS Calendar file of all the meetings (main & beginners) of the session to add to your phone or email client — click here to download.